architect/arc.codes/src/views/docs/en/get-started/detailed-aws-setup.md

 Each Lambda runtime version includes its own built-in version of the AWS SDK.
 These versions are maintained and transparently upgraded by AWS.

 Since the AWS SDK is an extremely large library, we strongly recommend you do not ship your own version as a dependency, either in full or as a bundle.
 Doing so may have some of the following unintended side effects:
-- Significantly slower Lambda coldstart
-- Significantly slower Lambda invocation
+- Slower Lambda coldstart and / or invocation
 - Reduced available code payload size
 - Possibly increased difficulty debugging (in the case of bundles)